The practice is based on the University of Sussex campus with over 20,000 patients.

 These can be made on the day or booked in advance, by person or by telephone.
 Telephone consultations are available with both the doctors and the nurses and can be useful, particularly if you live off campus.
 To arrange a telephone consultation, speak to a member of the reception team who will take a contact number and arrange for the doctor or nurse to call you at a mutually convenient time.

 We are now able to offer appointments for some evenings and weekends on a first come, first served basis.
-Patients will be seen in the Park Crescent Surgery - website details and location HERE
+Patients will be seen in the Park Crescent Surgery (this website details the servuice and location).

 Consent for us to share your medical records must be given to us when booking one of these appointments - this is necessary as your records will need to be accessed by a clinician who is not your usual GP, within the 'Extended Hours Service'.
 Your information will not be accessed or shared in any other manner.